 As far as SWICA is concerned, our reserves are solid, but not excessive.
 SWICA's strategy has always been to minimise premium increases, or to avoid them altogether.
 For this reason, it calculates its premiums without a safety margin by accepting that this can lead to very modest, or even negative, results in some regions.
 In the case of negative results, it can rely on its reserves.
 The goal is for the solvency ratio to settle at around 150 percent eventually.

 We regard reducing the reserves to 100 percent to be irresponsible because this massively increases the risk of premium hikes and intra-year premium increases.
 A reduction in reserves for political reasons has already happened twice since the KVG came into force.
 On both occasions this was followed by sharp increases in premiums.
+The increase in premiums as of 1 January 2023 also reflects the pressure on reserves.
 Any reduction in reserves must therefore be planned with the utmost care and carried out in strict compliance with the legal requirements.